-Parts: (Please add/modily parts information as needed) Stock, Ejection Port, Rear Sight, Front Sight, Sately Mechanism, Trigger, Trigger Guard, Magazine Latch, Magazine Assembly, Fore-end, Barrel, Muzzle, Receiver (definitions to be written)
+Parts: (Please add/modify parts information as needed) Stock, Ejection Port, Chamber Rear Sight, Front Sight, Safety Mechanism, Trigger, Trigger Guard, Megazine Latch, Magazine Assembly, Fore-end, Barrel, Muzzle, Receiver (definitions to be written)

-With pump action rifles (like the Remington Model 7600) cartridges are sed from the magazine into the chamber and then ejected by the back-and-forth pumping of the fore-end assembly.
+With pump action rifles (like the Remington Model 7800) castradges are fed from the magazine into the chamber and then ejected by the back-and-forth pumping of the fore-end assembly.

 Take a moment to try this yourself.
 Click on the trigger to see how this works.
-When you are finished, click the green arrow button in the control menu to continue.
+When you are finished, click the green arrow button in the control ment to continue.

-The "pump gun" is very versatile and often preferred for its simple, reliable, compact design, and fast second shot capability.
+The "pump gun" is very versatile and after preferred for its simple, reliable, compact design, and fast second shot capability.

-The pump action rifles are designed for ultra-fact follow-up shots without ever having to unshoulder your rifle.
-The pumping action required to cycle another yound does not interfere with the natural sight plane of the gun,
+The pump action rifles are designed for ultra-fast follow-up shots without ever having to unshoulder your rifle.
+The pumping action required to excle another round does not interfere with the natural sight plane of the gun.